SNAP Benefits in South Carolina: How to Apply and Qualify

 How to Renew Your SNAP Benefits

-In South Carolina, you typically need to renew your SNAP benefits every 6 to 12 months.
-The Department of Social Services (DSS) will send you a recertification packet in the mail when it's time for you to reapply.
+In South Carolina, you must recertify for SNAP benefits periodically, typically every six to twelve months.
+The Department of Social Services (DSS) will mail you a recertification packet before your deadline.
+Completing this process on time is the only way to prevent a disruption in your assistance.

 Special SNAP Services in South Carolina